-The Certificate in Aboriginal Sport and Recreation is jointly administered by the Faculty of Physical Education and Recreation and the Faculty of Native Studies and is open to students enrolled in degree programs in the Faculties of Native Studies and Physical Education and Recreation.
+The Certificate in Aboriginal Sport and Recreation is jointly administered by the Faculty of Kinesiology, Sport, and Recreation and the Faculty of Native Studies and is open to students enrolled in degree programs in the Faculties of Kinesiology, Sport, and Recreation; and Native Studies.

 This certificate will produce the next generation of leaders in Aboriginal sport and recreation by providing students with a flexible and innovative environment that emphasizes academic excellence and experiential learning.
 To achieve this goal, the proposed curriculum positions sport and recreation as instruments for improving community health.
-This is accomplished by combining the expertise of the Faculty of Physical Education and Recreation in the realms of sport, recreation and physical activity with the Faculty of Native Studies' expertise in Aboriginal culture and community.
+This is accomplished by combining the expertise of the Faculty of Kinesiology, Sport, and Recreation in the realms of sport, recreation and physical activity with the Faculty of Native Studies' expertise in Aboriginal culture and community.

-Students wishing to be awarded the Aboriginal Sport and Recreation Certificate must apply either through the Faculty of Physical Education and Recreation or the Faculty of Native Studies early in their degree programs to ensure that they have access to the required courses.
+Students wishing to be awarded the Aboriginal Sport and Recreation Certificate must apply either through the Faculty of Kinesiology, Sport, and Recreation or the Faculty of Native Studies early in their degree programs to ensure that they have access to the required courses.

-Students may pursue this certificate in Aboriginal Sport and Recreation while fulfilling existing requirements for their degree program by taking the designated courses for a minimum of ★15.
-The course requirements are as follows::
+Students may pursue this certificate in Aboriginal Sport and Recreation while fulfilling existing requirements for their degree program by taking the designated courses for a minimum of \star 15.
+The course requirements are as follows:

-★12 Core:
+12 Core:

-- · NS 110 Historical Perspectives in Native Studies - · NS 111 Contemporary Perspectives in Native Studies - PERLS 105 Introduction to the Management of Sport, Physical Activity and Recreation Programs - PERLS 323 Aboriginal Peoples and Physical Practices: Canadian Perspectives
+- KRLS 105 Introduction to the Management of Sport, Physical Activity and Recreation Programs - KRLS 323 Aboriginal Peoples and Physical Practices: Canadian Perspectives - NS 110 Historical Perspectives in Native Studies - NS 111 Contemporary Perspectives in Native Studies